 What Is Facet Joint Syndrome?

 Our spine is made up of vertebra.
 Facet joint syndrome occurs when aging, injury or an overabundance of pressure in the facet joints happens, causing pain between two vertebrae at the joint.
-Facet Joint Syndrome is also known as facet arthropathy or facet arthritis.
+It is also known as facet arthropathy or facet arthritis.

 The reason why facet joints are so important is that the are the direct part of your body responsible for the flexibility in your spine.
 Without them, you would be unable to bend and twist.